ShivaliMehta62/Udacity/README.md

 # Udacity

-This Repository consist of all the projects and notes that were done under Udacity Data Engineering Nanodegree Program
+This Repository consist of all the projects and notes that were done during Udacity Data Engineering Nanodegree Program